Lesbians Who Tech + Allies: Edie Windsor Coding Scholarship Fund

 Named after the LGBTQ and technology legend Edie Windsor, the Edie Windsor Coding Scholarship Fund provides opportunity for future generations of LGBTQ, technical women, and non-binary and trans individuals.
 The scholarship was funded through a Kickstarter campaign, pledging more than $100,000 towards educating 15 women.
 The bootcamp sponsor, Dev Bootcamp, kicked in another $100,000 in scholarship funds.
-Lesbians Who Tech + Allies continues the process to raise money in order to provide more queer women with learning opportunities.
-The more money raised through private and public donors, the more individuals can be educated.
-The scholarship subsidizes tuition for women and non-binary individuals who need financial assistance to attend coding academies.
-Through an application process the next round of coding scholars is determined.
-Each scholar as the chance to choose and apply to the coding school or bootcamp of their choice.
+Each scholar has the chance to choose and apply to the coding school or bootcamp of their choice.
 In addition to tuition coverage, scholars are also provided with a network of lifelong mentors for support throughout their career.

 Summits

-Lesbians Who Tech + Allies hosts annual summits in the Castro district.
+Lesbians Who Tech & Allies hosts annual summits in the Castro district.
 Summits include networking events with tech companies, keynote speeches, and workshops for attendees.

 Noteworthy summits

 The first White House's LGBT Tech and Innovation Summit took place in July 2014 with the aim to explore how technology can be used to end discrimination.
 Technology and LGBT community leaders were invited to generate answers to some of the major issues the United States is facing, including racial and economic justice, criminal justice reforms, economic inclusion, climate and citizenship.
 The event had over 150 participants, and was opened by Aditi Hardiker of the White House Office of Public Engagement.

-The sixth-annual Lesbians Who Tech + Allies Summit was the largest LGBTQ event in the world.
-The three day event took place in San Francisco and started on February 28 and lasted till March 2, 2019.
+The sixth-annual Lesbians Who Tech & Allies Summit, a three day event, took place in San Francisco from February 28 to March 2, 2019.
 The attendees were roughly 80 percent queer women.
 Of those who spoke on stage, half were women of color, 30 percent were black or Latinx, and 15 percent transgender or gender non-conforming.